Reading time: 5 min.

 So we’re patiently waiting for a mini-bus or something to get us out of the park.
 Not that we wouldn’t walk the trails back to the beginning, but they are closed.

 We’re high up, in the middle of nowhere, a huge glacier in front, and a highway entering the woods far in the distance.

-Half an hour later, we hear the news: a guy just got a call from his friends, saying no one is coming to pick us up.
+Half an hour later, we hear the news: no one is coming to pick us up.
 The park is CLOSED.

 In a few seconds we make up our minds: run!